Photo: Rooftop in Old Havana, Cuba

 Among publications, my wedding photography has been featured in The New York Times' Vows column, Sophisticated Weddings magazine, New York Weddings, Destination Weddings, Well Wed, and Westchester Weddings magazine.

 My wedding photos have also been selected for nearly fifty global WedAwards.
-And my clients have been kind to write over 100 five-star Google reviews.
+And my clients have been kind to write well over 100 five-star Google reviews.

 For dessert, I've also enjoyed ski photography from the Rockies to the Alps, and photographing 'disappearing landscapes' globally.
-My work has been exhibited at the Jacob Burns Film Center, the Rockefeller Brothers' Coach Barn at Kykuit, the Upstream Gallery in Hastings, New York, Teatown Preserve, and the Greenburg nature preserves, and several cafes.
+My work has been exhibited at the Jacob Burns Film Center, the Rockefeller Brothers' Coach Barn at Kykuit, the Upstream Gallery in Hastings, New York, Teatown Preserve, the Greenburg nature preserves, and several cafes.

 In a profile Professional Photographer magazine stated: “Todd Shapera is driven by a passion to capture the inner beauty and resilience of individuals just about everywhere on earth.
 He is linking disparate worlds through photography."

-I work out of a lower Hudson Valley farmhouse with two shelter dogs.
 I earned a M.A. from Columbia University’s School of International and Public Affairs, and a B.A. from Vassar College.

 Please contact: Todds429@gmail.com or 914-631-8353.